History: First Issued: May 2014. Last Revised: June 2, 2014.

 The Department’s outreach programs include Agromedicine, aquatic ecology, aquaculture and fisheries.
 Of particular note are the roles that the Department has played in developing a statewide water quality monitoring program, farm safety programs and a growing aquaculture industry.
 Significant outreach efforts involve collaboration with the NC Division of Marine Fisheries and the North Carolina Sea Grant College to the coastal fisheries community.

-The professional expectations for an individual faculty member are determined by the position description, which is typically included in the letter of offer and subsequently in the Statement of Mutual Expectations.
-Modifications to this description will be negotiated, documented and incorporated in the Statement of Mutual Expectations.
+The professional expectations for an individual faculty member are determined by the position description, which is typically included in the letter of offer and subsequently in the Statement of Faculty Responsibility.
+Modifications to this description will be negotiated, documented and incorporated in the Statement of Faculty Responsibility.

 - General Standards